 - May reduce the risk of developing bowel cancer.

-- May help to lower your blood lipid (cholesterol) level.
+- May help to lower your blood lipid (cholesterol) levels, lower blood pressure, and reduce the risk of heart disease and stroke.

 - May reduce the risk of developing diabetes and help to control your blood sugar levels.

 Increasing your fibre intake has also been shown to improve the population of helpful germs (bacteria) in your gut, known as the microbiome.
-An unhealthy microbiome has been linked with many conditions, and not just those of the gut such as bowel cancer.
+An unhealthy microbiome has been linked with many conditions, not just gut conditions such as bowel cancer.
 It has been linked with the immune system, diabetes, mental health, inflammation and obesity.
-Our understanding of the role of the microbiome on our health is only just beginning.
-However, it seems that a diet high in fibre is the most important factor in making sure our microbiome helps to keep us healthy.
+There is still much we don't know about the role that our microbiome plays in our health.
+However, we do know that a high fibre diet is important in making sure our microbiome keeps us healthy.

 Types of fibre

-There are two types of fibre in the diet - insoluble fibre and soluble fibre.
+You may hear different words being used to describe fibre in the diet.
+The two best known categories are insoluble fibre and soluble fibre.
 They work in different ways in the body.
 A combination of both types of fibre should form part of a healthy balanced diet in order to keep your gut healthy.
 Many foods containing fibre will naturally contain both types.
+Fibre can also be categorised according to how thick it is (viscosity) and how well it gets broken down by gut bacteria (fermentability).

 This type of fibre cannot be dissolved in water.
 It passes through the digestive system mostly unchanged.
 It acts like a sponge and absorbs water, adds bulk to stools (faeces) and allows waste to be passed through bowels more quickly.
 This helps to prevent constipation and other conditions such as piles (haemorrhoids) and diverticular disease.
 This type of fibre is found in: